 Putting your data on an appropriate time scale will allow you to make important business decisions.
 Mapping foot traffic over the course of a week, for example, may inform hours of operation for a retail location while mapping and animating a century’s worth of sea level measurements can paint a vivid picture on the impact of global climate change.

 With many applications from social listening to resource management to demographic projection, animating your data as a time-series map unlocks a new dimension at which to view your data.

 As you begin to develop your own thematic maps, it is important to always ask yourself what question you are hoping to answer.
 By understanding your goals, you will best be able to select which type of map and which techniques to use.
-Take a look at our Learn guides for more in-depth guides on how to create these maps directly in CARTO.
+To discover how to create thematic maps with CARTO, talk with our Data Specialists.